lmj/lfarm/README.md

 portable serialization format, allowing lfarm clients and servers to run on different Lisp implementations.

-### Security
+## Security

-lfarm does not attempt to offer any security.
-An lfarm server, whose purpose is to execute arbitrary code (!!), should only be accessed through an ssh tunnel or (maybe) a secure LAN.
+If security is not enabled (i.e. if the `*AUTH*` variable is `NIL`), no security is enabled and all communication is completely open.
+When this is the case, an lfarm server, whose purpose is to execute arbitrary code (!!), should only be accessed through an ssh tunnel or (maybe) a secure LAN.
 If a tunnel is used, the server may run on the loopback interface.

+lfarm also provides the option to use GSSAPI (Kerberos) for security.
+This provides a very high level of security where both clients and servers are properly authenticated but does require a Kerberos (or Active Directory) server.

+### Security with SSH tunnel

     ;; On the remote machine
     (ql:quickload :lfarm-server)